Frequently Asked Questions

-I volunteered for five years as a Seniors Health Insurance Information Program (SHIIP) counselor, which is a federal and state program overseen by (North Carolina Department of Insurance).
+For five years, I was a volunteer counselor with the Seniors Health Insurance Information Program (SHIIP), which is a federal and state program overseen by (North Carolina Department of Insurance).

-Following my volunteer experience, I worked for about one year as an independent consultant, in which I charged an hourly fee.
+Following my volunteer experience, I worked for approximately one year as an independent consultant, in which I charged an hourly fee.

-In 2016, I changed my approach so that I could advise individuals without charging a fee.
-I became a licensed agent in North Carolina and established contracts with numerous insurance carriers to offer a variety of Medicare plans.
+In 2016, I changed my approach so that I could advise individuals without charging my clients an hourly fee.
+I became a licensed agent in North Carolina and established contracts with a variety of insurance carriers in order to offer an array of Medicare plans and practice independently.

-Each year, I complete certification required by the Centers for Medicare and Medicaid Services (CMS) and each insurance company to continue offering a vast array of Medicare plans.
+Each year, I complete education to maintain state licensure, certification required by the Centers for Medicare and Medicaid Services (CMS) and training required by each insurance carrier.

-In addition to the annual certifications, I attend training sessions, remain engaged and involved throughout the year, keeping updated on changes that occur with Medicare policy and each carrier’s plans.
+In addition to the state and carrier requirements, throughout the year, I remain plugged in to numerous resources to remain up-t0-date on any changes that may occur with the Medicare program and Medicare plans.

 Where are you located?